stefan8893/simple-trading/README.md

 # Simple Trading

-Simple Trading is a simple app to track trades
+A simple app to track trades

-## Hosting

-...tbd